david-knott/moderncompilerinjava/CURRENT.md

 ## 8rd October 2020 ##
 Added inliner and pruner visitors.
 Not quote finished yet.
+Need to use a call graph to figure out what can be pruned and inlined.

+a -> b -> c

+If a function dec is not present in the call graph it can be pruned from then source.

+Calculating the transisitive closure of the graph will have generate all paths where

+TODO: Calculate the transitive closure, draw the transitive closure.

 ## 3rd October 2020 ##
 Added type visitor.